Syntax

 rebuild = true

-depends_on = [ build docs ]
+depends_on = [ target.build target.docs ]

 }